Problems

 • Prior painful bowel movement experience

-Among children who developed STR and hard bowel movements, 93.4% experienced constipation before the onset of refusal.
+93.4% experienced constipation before the onset of refusal

 Withholding

-When a child experiences a hard, painful stool, the natural response is to avoid repeating that experience.
-Signs include:
+When a child experiences a hard, painful stool, they naturally avoid repeating that experience.

 • Stiffening their body